runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 future lessons, but for now, you can think of a rule as consisting of a **left-hand side** and a **right-hand side**, separated by the rewrite operator.
-On the left-hand side is the name of the function and zero or more **patterns**.
+On the left-hand side is the name of the function and zero or more **patterns** corresponding to the parameters of the function.
 On the right-hand side is another pattern.
 The meaning of the rule is relatively simple, having defined these components.
 If the function is called with arguments that **match** the patterns on the left-hand side, then the return value of the function is the pattern on the right-hand side.

 For example, in the above example, if the argument of the `colorOf` function is `Banana()`, then the return value of the function is `Yellow()`.